paulusminus/dockerClient.nvim/README.md

-# dockerClient
+# Plugin dockerClient

-## dockerClient is a Neovim Lua Plugin that enables listing docker images
+Plugin dockerClient is a Neovim Lua Plugin that enables listing docker images

-:DockerRunSelectedImage
+## Commands

+### DockerRunSelectedImage

-A Neovim Lua Plugin used for listing docker images and running the selected image
+User command used for listing docker images and running the selected image

+### CargoDocTest

+User command for running Rust documentation tests

+### CargoRunRelease

+User command for running a release version of the default binary crate